I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Introduction

 \section{Introduction}

 For people with speech impairments who type to speak, composing messages with just a few clicks is not a luxury but a necessity~\cite{waller_telling_2019, seale2020interaction}.
 Yet, generic auto-complete systems for composing messages often fall short: they rarely capture the nuance of personal identity, forcing users to spend significant effort editing suggestions~\cite{valencia_less_2023, valencia2024compa}.
 For users of Augmentative and Alternative Communication (AAC) devices, who rely on such systems for their everyday speech, this becomes a heavy burden~\cite{kane_at_2017, waller2025think}.
 Intuitively, the need for text editing would be significantly lower if the model was trained on the specific user's communication as opposed to a generic model.

-While personalization has been shown to be technically feasible~\cite{salemi2024lamp, chen2024large, cai_speakfaster_2023}, we set out to explore the socio-technical implications of such “fix” for AAC users: does it indeed support better communication, what is the impact of logging your own communication, how does one train such models, and what are implications of using AAC tools which auto-complete to support your communication in daily live?
-Given the potentially large social and ethical implications, it is crucially important to study this before deploying such technology in the wild~\cite{dash2025gets, shneiderman2020human, reisman2018algorithmic}.
+While personalization using large language models has been shown to be technically feasible~\cite{salemi2024lamp, chen2024large, cai_speakfaster_2023}, it is essential to understand how such systems may reshape AAC users’ everyday communication before deploying them in real-world settings~\cite{dash2025gets, shneiderman2020human, reisman2018algorithmic}.

-In this paper, we approach these questions through an autoethnographic lens in three phases: (1)~the lead author (who has a speech impairment and is a full-time AAC user) collected 7 months of all his personal speech data, while reflecting on this experience, (2)~we filtered the data, and trained a language model to build a simple AAC app implementing the trained model (3)~finally, the lead author used that app as his main AAC device for 3 months, again reflecting on this experience through diary logs and app usage data.